 I don’t consider myself nationalist in the classic sense, but I am anti-colonial.
 I understand why the Irish language became politicised but still break out in hives when trotted out for ridicule.
 I could listen to Iarla O’Lionaird all day, but would rather overtake a session stuffed with air-punching patriotic songs.
 My heart stops watching hurling, but I could cheerfully burn Michael Flatley at both ends.
 I love reading about the women caught up in the Independence movement.
 But I would like to learn more about the United Protestant men before them.
 Many ‘Irish’ people have been overlooked in official history.

 Modernisation isn’t an attack on traditional heritage; traditional heritage is not the full expression of Irishness.
 Listening to the Peckham parade didn’t fill me with sneer.
 It frustrated me that the continuum of Irish culture, traditional – and contemporary – couldn’t be captured.
 But here it is.
 And strands compete for eminence within it.
-Gaelic is still sniffed at by the Dublin 4 rugby heads.
-The west-brits suffer their own cultural superiority complex.
+Gaelic is still sniffed at by the urbanites.
+Many of them in turn suffer their own cultural superiority complex.
 Moreover, ‘Irish culture’ in the South has been given room to evolve as it hasn’t been vulnerable to attack.
-It hasn’t served to unite a minority through a codified system of culture as it has in the North, so it has been less rigid.
+It hasn’t served to unite a minority through a rigid codified system of culture as it has in the North.
 The pace of the removal of homogeneity of ‘Irishness’ proceeds in different gears either end.
 Irishness played out differently for reasons that don’t need repeating.